 About Transparent BPO:

-Transparent BPO was founded in 2009 to provide its clients with superior omni-channel call center services and business process outsourcing at competitive pricing.
-Belize is Transparent’s ideal location as it offers an educated English-speaking population, reliable telecommunications and an overall friendly environment.
+Transparent BPO was founded in 2009 to provide its clients with superior omnichannel nearshore call center services and business process outsourcing at competitive pricing.
+Belize is Transparent’s ideal call center location as it offers an educated English-speaking population, reliable telecommunications, and an overall friendly environment.
 With Spanish being the second language of Belize, Transparent BPO can offer highly qualified bi-lingual agents.
-Transparent’s state-of-the-art call center system development and IT support allows for seamless integration, resulting in a transparent business relationship.
+Transparent’s state-of-the-art call center system development and IT support allow for seamless integration, resulting in a transparent business relationship.